SpeakLocal Destination phrase guides and travel phrasebook apps for real trip moments.

 Use the app for first-day handoffs

-Viet Travel Phrasebook is most useful here when you need a fast phrase for pickup, arrival, or address confirmation.
+Viet Travel Phrasebook is most useful here when you need a fast phrase for pickup, arrival, SIM help, or address confirmation.

 The first day in Vietnam is usually not hard in one big cinematic way.
 It is hard in five small ways in a row.